Your Questions Answered

 -Financial responsibility and stability

-The MAT has the structure of a charitable company and the trustees are therefore company directors, and must comply with company law requirements.
-Model ESFA articles state the Chair of the Board of Trustees will also be a member to provide a connection between the two levels.
-Members hold trustees to account.
+The MAT has the structure of a charitable company and the Trustees are therefore company directors, and must comply with company law requirements.
+The DoWMAT Articles of Association state the Chair of the Board of Trustees will also be a member to provide a connection between the two levels.
+Members hold Trustees to account.
 The Board of Trustees may choose to set up different committees covering key areas specifically; such as education standards and finance.

 7. WOULD THE LOCAL GOVERNING BODY STRUCTURE OF THE SCHOOL REMAIN UNALTERED?
 WOULD THEIR RESPONSIBILITIES BE THE SAME?

-However, DoWMAT remains committed to the principle of local governance by local people; recognising and valuing the effort taken by members of the Local Governing Bodies who support our academies in delivering strategic management and operational oversight.
+DoWMAT remains committed to the principle of local governance by local people; recognising and valuing the effort taken by members of the Local Academy Boards who support our academies in delivering strategic management and operational oversight.

-In particular, for schools with a Christian character, Local Governing Bodies have an important role to play in promoting high standards and upholding the Christian distinctiveness of the academy.
-They must ensure that the students are attending a successful academy which provides them with a good education and supports their holistic well-being.
+In particular, our Local Academy Boards (LABs) have an important role to play in promoting high standards and upholding the Christian distinctiveness of their academy.
+Our academy LABs must ensure that the students are attending a successful academy which provides them with a good education and supports their holistic well-being.